 To successfully mine cryptocurrencies, you first need substantial computational resources.

 In the early days, Bitcoin mining was simple.
 All you needed was a laptop or a computer.
-Anyone could do it, but since it held no real value, few people actually mined any coins.
+Anyone could do it, but few people mined any coins since they held no real value.

 But as block difficulty increased, the mining process became so resource-dependent that it required high-performance GPUs.

 Not long after, as the block difficulty kept increasing, the only way to profitably mine Bitcoin was with the help of ASICs miners.